sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 13 11 PM" src="https://github.com/user-attachments/assets/2f3eaf6b-d289-43cc-82e0-c5338f08530b">

 #### Key Insights
-- From the output, it showed that the top 5 most streamed tracks include "Blinding Lights" by The Weeknd, with over 3.7 billion streams, followed by "Shape of You" by Ed Sheeran, with 3.56 billion streams, and "Someone You Loved" by Lewis Capaldi at 2.89 billion streams.
-These tracks dominate the streams, highlighting their massive popularity.
-Regarding top artists, the analysis reveals that Bad Bunny leads with 40 tracks, followed by Taylor Swift with 38 tracks, and The Weeknd with 37 tracks.
-This suggests that these artists are heavily featured in the dataset, showcasing their prolific output across Spotify.
+- The output reveals that the top 5 most-streamed tracks include "Blinding Lights" by The Weeknd (3.7 billion streams), followed by "Shape of You" by Ed Sheeran (3.56 billion streams), and "Someone You Loved" by Lewis Capaldi (2.89 billion streams).
+The top artists are led by Bad Bunny with 40 tracks, Taylor Swift with 38 tracks, and The Weeknd with 37 tracks, showcasing their prolific output on the platform.

 ### 📅 Temporal Trends
    - **Yearly Trends:** Analyze the **trend** in the number of tracks released annually.
    - **Monthly Patterns:** Does the release pattern vary by month?
 Which month has the most releases?

 #### About the Code
-- This code analyzes the temporal trends in track releases from a Spotify dataset.
-The analysis focuses on two key aspects: the number of tracks released per year and the number of tracks released per month.
-First, the script calculates the number of tracks released each year, sorted in chronological order, and visualizes the trends using a line plot.
-Then, it examines the release patterns across the months, counting the number of tracks released each month and plotting the results to observe any seasonal patterns.
-The code generates two line charts to show the trends over time, providing insights into the frequency and timing of track releases.
+- This code analyzes temporal trends in track releases by examining the number of tracks released per year and per month.
+The script calculates the number of tracks released each year and generates a line plot to visualize the trend over time.
+It also analyzes monthly release patterns and visualizes them to identify any seasonal trends.

 ``` python
 # Create a 2-row subplot with a large figure size for clear visibility and high resolution